godwokenrises/godwoken-doc/docs/intro.md

     Open a browser tab to http://localhost:3000 to view the DApp after the server started.

-3. Setup Godwoken Test in MetaMask.
+3. Set up Godwoken Testnet in MetaMask.

-   Set up the Metamask extension in browser and setup custom PRC with the following information:
+   Set up the Metamask extension in browser and the custom RPC with the following information:

    ```
    Network Name: Godwoken Testnet